 If this would be heads up, we could make a call against a straightforward opponent, especially if we see a leak in his stats that we could exploit.
 With hands that are close between calling and folding, you should really use the help of a HUD.
 For me, as a professional poker player, a HUD is a must-have in online games.
 You can read here why poker professionals like to use a HUD here.

-Check the equity chart below.
+Check the pocket aces equity table below (poker hand odds table comparison of different poker hands).
 You will get an idea of how individual hands and hand groups do against 1, 2, and 3 opponents pre-flop in terms of equity.
 It includes more realistic scenarios and one example when you are up against a random hand.
-Most often, the next player that calls have a nice connected hand or a strong range, but not good enough for a squeeze.
+Most often, the next player that calls has a nice connected hand or a strong range, but not good enough for a squeeze.

 that has JJ